nhsd-exeter/dos-integration/documentation/adr/012-Application-Metrics.md

 * Metrics are defined by JSON matching, if the matching criteria no longer matches the log then no metric will be created

 ## Decision

+**The decision was made to go with option 2** as it provides many benefits such as reducing code complexity with few downsides.
+On of the downsides mentioned in this discussion is the chance for the metrics to be incorrectly set after a future change is made to ensure this doesn't happen the mitigation will be to add a new key on each log which suggests that the log is being used by a CloudWatch Metric Filter to reduce the likelihood of a breaking change.

+As such we will now transition all generation of metrics to AWS CloudWatch Metric Filters and remove any related code to aws-embedded-metrics.